carlmcdade/phype_framework/readme.txt

-    - Built and designed on PHP7 from scratch code.
+    - Built and designed on PHP7 from scratch code in strict MVC format.
     - Written in Pure PHP without a third party frameworks like Symfony
     - Content Types based system for ultimate flexibility in website creation
     - Field types are real HTML5 form elements